Global oil deficit seen at 1 million bpd, Russia's Novak says

-TORZHOK, Russia (Reuters) -The global oil deficit is now seen at about 1 million barrels per day (bpd), Russia’s deputy prime minister Alexander Novak said on Wednesday, days before the OPEC+ top negotiators are to speak via a videoconference.
+TORZHOK, Russia (Reuters) -The global oil deficit is now seen at about 1 million barrels per day (bpd), Russia’s deputy prime minister Alexander Novak said on Wednesday, days before the OPEC+ top negotiators are expected to meet.

-The Organization of the Petroleum Exporting Countries and its allies, including Russia, a group known as OPEC+, is bringing back about 2 million bpd of oil production through July.
-Its next meeting is set for June 1.
+The Organization of the Petroleum Exporting Countries and its allies, including Russia, a group known as OPEC+, is bringing back 2.1 million bpd of oil production through July, easing cuts to 5.8 million bpd.
+Their next meeting is set for June 1.

 Any increase of oil production by Iran if indirect talks between Washington and Tehran lead to a lifting of sanctions, can potentially add between 1 million to 2 million bpd on top of the gradual rise OPEC+ supply, analysts estimate.